hyeshik/bskim-2015-pre-miRNA/README.md

 In alternative to install the prerequisites into your machine, you can use our [Docker image](https://registry.hub.docker.com/u/hyeshik/bskim-2015/) to replicate our analysis.

-1. Launch a container from the downloaded image after pulling it
+1. Launch a container after pulling an image from the Docker hub.

     ```
     $ docker run -t -i hyeshik/bskim-2015:r1 /bin/bash
     ```

-1. Run the pipeline
+1. Run the pipeline.

     ```
     # cd /home/hyeshik/bskim-2015-pre-miRNA; snakemake -j